 How Can You Do It?

-As many consumers have been largely at home with new challenges, they are also determined as ever to adopt new healthy eating habits, splurge on home exercise equipment, or reach their financial goals.
+As many consumers have been mostly at home with new challenges, they are also determined as ever to adopt new healthy eating habits, splurge on home exercise equipment, or reach their financial goals.

 Capitalize on the increased holiday traffic seen in November over Black Friday and Cyber Week by running a Programmatic Direct Mail Program from December through Q1 to help reach your performance goals.